longshotlabs/composable-forms/docs/spec/input.md

 In HTML, the form `input` element has both a `readonly` attribute and a `disabled` attribute.
 They are subtly different.
 The primary difference is that values from disabled inputs are not included when you serialize an HTML form.
 Also, disabled inputs do not receive focus and cannot be tabbed to.
 Read-only inputs, on the other hand, can be tabbed to, can receive focus, and are included in the serialized form values.

 These distinctions do not really matter when doing forms this way, so we include only a single prop, `isReadOnly`.
 We use this rather than `isDisabled` because it is a clearer description.
 If you create an input component that ultimately renders an HTML input, you may choose to map `isReadOnly` to either HTML attribute.
+You can also add `isDisabled` if you really need to.

 ## Testing Your Component